angordeyev/bugbuns/docs/elixir/mix.md

     mix new custom_mix_task

-Create a mix task at `mix/tasks/hello.ex`
+Create a Mix task at `lib/mix/tasks/hello.ex`

     defmodule Mix.Tasks.Hello do
       use Mix.Task